alanjacobmathew/love-brave-browser-for-WordPress/README.md

 ### Description ###

 A simple WordPress Block plugin to shout-out your love for Brave Browser.
-The only functionality of this plugin is for webmasters to insert a Block in WordPress Widget or in between posts that'll create an awareness among website visitors the importance of ' ***Privacy*** ' and ' ***Tracking Free Internet Experience*** ' that can be achieved using [Brave Browser](https://brave.com).
+The only functionality of this plugin is for webmasters to insert a Block in WordPress Widget or in between posts that'll create an awareness among website about [Brave Browser](https://brave.com) and show visitors the importance of ' ***Privacy*** ' and ' ***Tracking Free Internet Experience*** ' .

 Current version: `0.1.0`